lizygeogy/docs/docs/Accounttakeover.md

 | RulesExecutor.port.factsInput.attr.STREAM\_CODEC | Ensure that all related tuples should go to same partition so that tuples can be co-related across time to do complex event processing.
 Set STREAM\_CODEC property of factsInput port of RulesExecutor to make sure related tuples go to same partition | String | com.datatorrent.cep.common.codec.ConfigurableStreamCodec:userId |

-# Running the Application
+# Launching the Application

 The Account Takeover application can be launched from the DataTorrent RTS interface.

-To run the application, do the following:
+To launch the application, do the following:

 1. Go to the **Develop** page and upload the application package.
-2. Specify the configuration as per the **Application Configuration** section. &lt;Link to RTS documentation for Config Artifacts&gt;
+2. Specify the configuration as per the **Application Configuration** section.
+[Application Configurations](application_configurations.md)
-3. Launch the application. &lt;link how to launch the application&gt;
+3. Launch the application.
 During the launch process, you can name the configuration and save it for future references.
 After you launch, you can track the details of the processed data in the application from the **Monitor** tab.

 ## Generate Sample Input